 Retail businesses in North America and Europe; and

-Natural gas pipeline businesses
+Natural gas pipeline businesses.

 Non-Core businesses are businesses that do not provide value to Enron’s core businesses.
 These primarily are part of Enron’s global assets and broadband services segments.
 Enron has over $8 billion invested in these businesses and the return from these investments is unacceptable.
 Accordingly, Enron is developing a plan to exit these businesses in an orderly fashion.
 Enron expects that the sale of these non-core businesses will generate cash proceeds that will be used to repay debt and be redeployed into the core businesses.
+Enron may be required to sell such businesses and related assets in a manner other than in the normal course of business.
+Upon determining the intended manner of disposition and the resulting impact on the value of each non-core business, Enron may be required to record appropriate asset writedowns, possibly as early as the fourth quarter of 2001.

+Additionally, Enron anticipates net cash proceeds of $1.55 billion from the sale of Portland General, which is expected to close in the fourth quarter of 2002 pending various regulatory approvals (see Note 7).
+There can be no assurances as to the timing or actual receipt of such regulatory approvals.

-Businesses Under Review are businesses that Enron believes have strong future prospects, however, under the current environment, Enron is in the process of looking closely at the capital requirements and near-term growth prospects of these businesses.
-These businesses are primarily our wholesale businesses outside of power and gas, which include bothour energy-related and industrial markets activities.
+Businesses Under Review are businesses that Enron believes have strong future prospects; however, under the current environment, Enron is in the process of looking closely at the capital requirements and near-term growth prospects of these businesses.
+These businesses are primarily Enron’s wholesale businesses outside of power and gas, which include both energy-related and industrial markets activities.
 The in-depth assessment of each of these businesses will be completed very quickly to determine the resources Enron intends to expend in these areas.

+Impact of Recent Events.
 Recent liquidity concerns have caused a negative impact on Enron’s projected 2001 fourth quarter profitability.
-[NEED TO DISCUSS CURRENT STATUS OF TRADING AND TERM BUSINESS AND THAT ENRON HOPES RECENT ACTIONS WILL RESTORE THIS BUSINESS BUT CANNOT PREDICT.]
-However, it is too early to determine theexact impact these events will have on Enron’s operating results.
-Additionally, the fourth quarter of 2001 will likely be negatively impacted by severance costs and other restructuring costs resulting from our repositioning of many of Enron’s businesses discussed above.
-Management will determine the actions needed during the fourth quarter to help Enron return to normal business in 2002.
+This includes restrictions on certain transaction activity by counterparties, particularly longer-term transactions, as well as increased collateral requirements discussed below.
+It is too early to determine the impact these events will have on Enron’s operating results.
+Additionally, the fourth quarter of 2001 will likely be negatively impacted by severance costs and other restructuring costs resulting from the repositioning of many of Enron’s businesses consistent with the discussion above.